nerabits/Surge-Manual/overview/configuration.md

 In these paragraphs, the order of the configuration lines has no effect.
 However, in paragraphs such as [Rule], the order of the configuration lines up and down is very important.

-### Classification of configuration files
+### Classification of profiles

-Configuration files are divided into three categories.
+Profiles are divided into three categories.
 1. Normal profile: created manually or used by default.
 2. Managed profile: usually provided by the enterprise administrator or service provider.
-The managed profile cannot be modified locally because they can be updated remotely.
+The managed profile cannot be modified locally because it can be updated remotely.
 If you want to make changes, you should first create a copy to transfer it to a normal configuration.
 3. Enterprise profile: Enterprise version only, cannot be modified or viewed, and cannot be copied.